-The LPN-RN Completion Option is designed for the Licensed Practical Nurse who wishes to advance to a Registered Nurse with an Associate Degree in Science.
-This program provides the opportunity, through additional education, to apply for Registered Nurse Licensure upon successful completion.
 All nursing courses must be completed within two years of the date of entry in the first nursing course.
 Students will be readmitted to the nursing program only once during the two years.
-Applicants must meet the admission requirements and receive a satisfactory score on the ATI LPN STEP Proctored Assessment and ATI Dosage Calculation Test which are offered periodically throughout the year (see Admission Requirements below).
+Applicants must meet the admission requirements and receive a satisfactory score on the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing which are offered periodically throughout the year (see Admission Requirements below).
 Information regarding the admission test may be obtained from the Admissions Office at (603) 230-4011.

 Admission to the nursing program is very competitive.
-Selection is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the ATI LPN STEP Proctored Assessment and ATI Dosage Calculation Test scores (see #5 & #6 in the Specific Admission Requirements below).
+Selection is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing score.
 References are considered critical to the admission process and are evaluated.